Electric cars

 • Protection against future cost increases through locked-in rates and discounts

-This means that whether the Chancellor reduces domestic electricity VAT or not, loveelectric customers are already accessing some of the most competitive charging rates available – addressing one of the key barriers to EV adoption and ensuring that public charging remains affordable.
-Find out more about the Charge Card.
+This means that even without VAT relief on domestic electricity, loveelectric customers are already accessing some of the most competitive charging rates available, addressing one of the key barriers to EV adoption and ensuring that public charging remains affordable.

 What The Budget Means for Your Business

-With the Budget just a week away and significant changes to employee benefits on the horizon, now is the time to act strategically.
+With significant confirmed changes to employee benefits, now is the time to act strategically.

 For Businesses Without EV Salary Sacrifice